sparkcopter/visualizations/README.md

 While developing the firmware for the Sparkcopter, I found myself wanting to understand the ouputs of my sensors and calculations in a visual way, rather than looking through log output, so I built real-time roll/pitch/yaw charts and an aircraft-style attitude guage.

+Since Sparkcopter is protocol-compatible with the Parrot AR.Drone quadcopter, these visualizations can also be used with your Parrot AR.Drone hardware.
+I'm using the awesome [node-ar-drone](https://github.com/felixge/node-ar-drone) library from [@felixge](https://github.com/felixge).

 Screenshot
 ----------